space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 Viral volatility should reroll every time the virus mutates.
 It should be possible for there to be a novel virus that only affects one or three crewmembers before it changes to a different virus based on the original.

 ## Combating Viruses
 Cleanliness will go a long way to preventing viruses from getting out of hand.
 Medical tools, such as syringes will have a high chance to pick up viruses and transfer them between patients if the syringes are not sterilized properly.
 This can be done via a sterilization machine which would need to be added inside of medical for rapid sterelization of tools, alternatively you can use liquid soaps or space cleaners to attempt to clean syringes and other objects, but with a much reduced speed.
+Solid soaps can be used to treat items using the same clean evidence system that is uses to wipe DNA from objects.
+Solid soaps will not collect viruses unless otherwise specified by certain virus characteristics.
+Janitorial will have the primary responsibility of removing messes as soon as practical, but their Janitorial trolleys will be a major vector for disease transmission and mutation.
+The janitor should ideally try to sterilize their trolley with space cleaner at regular intervals.
 Medical and janitorial clothing items such as nitrile gloves, rubber gloves and other appropriate PPE items should allow doctors to safely move potentially infected items without getting themselves infected, and without spreading the contagion via touch.
-These PPE items should either be cleaned or destroyed as they will lose their effectiveness after X number of items handled (nothing too crazy, 150+ things should be fine).
+These PPE items should either be cleaned or destroyed as they will lose their effectiveness after X number of items handled or contacts made (nothing too crazy, 150+ things should be fine).
+Once the PPE is considered to be worn out it will begin to infect the wearer with increased probability over time and have the potential to transfer any eligible viruses to other objects and players through normal contant infection.
 Alternatively, virologists can attempt to create vaccines to the virus in question, in order to create a vaccine, the virologist would need to provide multiple samples of the virus to the vaccinatior machine, which will then synthesize a vaccine with a hidden success probability based on the volatility of the target virus.
-Vaccine production will require *something* to actually create the vaccine.
+Vaccine production will require blood, and a specified series of chems besides blood to actually create the vaccine.
 A successful vaccine will prevent the specific virus the vaccine is created for from jumping to any person who has not already been infected by the vaccine parent, but will not prevent any future mutation of the same virus eventually coming around and infecting later.

 ## External Infection Sources
-Viruses that don't originate in the crew round start can be instead picked up from other sources, such as raw meats in the kitchen, not cleaning meat cutting tools in the kitchen, rats and mice, artifacts creating (usually very lethal) diseases, and sometimes external sources, such as carp bites, vent spider bites, spawned blood puddles, and potentially bio terror from nukkies.
+Viruses that don't originate in the crew round start can be instead picked up from other sources, such as raw meats in the kitchen, not cleaning meat cutting tools in the kitchen, rats and mice, rotting corpses, artifacts creating (usually very lethal) diseases, and sometimes external sources, such as carp bites, vent spider bites, spawned blood puddles, and potentially bio terror from nukkies using specific, unique viruses.
-Late arrival crew should also spawn with a virus or two at a 60% rate potentially with minor symptoms as well.
+Late arrival crew should also spawn with a virus or two at a 60% rate potentially with minor symptoms as well unlike round start crew which should only have the benign symptom.
 This is mostly done so the crew can't somehow systematically wipe out viruses.

 ## Viral Modification